-Olympus E-500 versus Panasonic L10
+Olympus E-500 vs Panasonic L10

-The Olympus Evolt E-500 and the Panasonic Lumix DMC- L10 are two digital cameras that were revealed to the public, respectively, in September 2005 and August 2007.
+The Olympus Evolt E-500 and the Panasonic Lumix DMC- L10 are two digital cameras that were officially introduced, respectively, in September 2005 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 8 megapixel, whereas the Panasonic provides 10 MP.
+The Olympus has a resolution of 8 megapixels, whereas the Panasonic provides 10 MP.

 Body comparison: Olympus E-500 vs Panasonic L10